jahuth/convis/README.md

 Installing `convis` and `PyTorch` itself is not complicated.

 Requirements for the base installation are: Python 2.7 or Python 3.5, Numpy, SciPy.
+For the latest PyTorch version (`0.4`), a small fix is necessary which I will release after returning from a conference (July 16th 2018).
+Until then, the PyTorch `0.2.*` and `0.3.*` work well with convis.

 ```bash
 pip install convis